 Activity in the forest and use of forest resources are foundational to the economic vitality and the quality of life of our local communities, fostering a diversity of business and employment opportunities, and supporting the infrastructure to capitalize on the natural resources available from the Forest.
 Sensitive but persistent active management supported by the BMFP/USFS partnership, with a strong focus on a long term vision for the forest, coupled with diligent monitoring to guide us, is returning the Forest to its natural resilient character.

 The BMFP engages in advocacy, science, and economic education to advance achievement of its vision.

-If you are interested in becoming a member of BMFP, our membership requirements are modest.
-We ask our voting members to be familiar with our Operations Manual, which contains our operating procedures and expectations of members, sign the Declaration of Commitment, and have attended at least three meetings in the past six months.
-Nonvoting members (often our federal partners) are asked to hold themselves to the same standards as voting members, but are not permitted to vote on pending BMFP decisions.
-For more information, please see our Organizational Documents located here on our web page, or email email@example.com.
+If you are interested in becoming a member of BMFP, we ask that you have attended a minimum of three meetings and be familiar with our Operations Manual and our Zones of Agreement.
+If after reviewing these, and attending our meetings, you are still interested in membership, please contact one of our board members, or our Executive Director, Mark Webb, to begin the approval process.
+Before official membership is granted you will be required to sign and agree to the Declaration of Commitment.
+Nonvoting partners are welcome to fully participate in our conversations and are asked to hold themselves to the same standards as voting members, but are not permitted to vote on pending BMFP decisions.
+For more information, please see our Organizational Documents located here on our web page, or email firstname.lastname@example.org.

 BMFP seeks participants and members with a broad diversity of perspectives and a proven ability to work productively with people of differing, and often conflicting, perspectives.